Is Hemp Legal in Spain?

-Is CBD From Industrial Hemp Better Than Recreational Cannabis?
+Is CBD From Industrial Hemp Better Than Recreational Species?

 Sativida uses hemp strains exclusively for therapeutic use, in other words, maintaining CBD level high, while keeping THC concentrations to a minimum, well below the maximum limits established by the Spanish state.

 Strains are usually cataloged as sativa, indica, or a hybrid between both.
-According to cannabis users, these categories vary with respect to their psychoactive activity and even therapeutic properties.
+According to recreational users, these categories vary with respect to their psychoactive activity and even therapeutic properties.

 However, these denominations can be confusing within the context of the market.
 This is why the scientific community has decided to focus on the concentrations of TetraHydroCannabinol (THC) within the plant as the variable to consider.

-THC is the main psychoactive constituent of cannabis, due to this, it is now evident the selective breeding of cannabis for leisure markets and some very specific medicinal products (i.e. pain treatment in cancer patients).
+THC is the main psychoactive constituent of recreational plants, due to this, it is now evident the selective breeding of it for leisure markets and some very specific medicinal products (i.e. pain treatment in cancer patients).

 This produces less attention to other constituents potentially beneficial to human health, such as terpenoids (aromatics) and cannabinoids.
 Many researchers are currently concentrating their efforts to continue studying these molecules to know how they could be better used according to their therapeutic properties.

-Cannabidiol (CBD) is the most common cannabinoid, second to THC.
-This is found in greater proportions in strains determined for therapeutic use, and very poor proportions in recreational cannabis.
+Cannabidiol (CBD) is the most common cannabinoid, and very little to no THC.
+This is found in greater proportions in strains determined for therapeutic use, and very poor proportions in recreational use.
 It is also present in the resistant fibers of hemp and in some types of seeds intended for human consumption.